nooboobhuh/obs-studio/docs/sphinx/frontends.rst

 :c:func:`obs_save_source()` and :c:func:`obs_load_source()`.

-*(Author's note: I should not have written those helper functions; the downside is I had to add "private" sources that aren't saveable via the* :c:func:`obs_source_create_private()` *function.
+*(Author's note: I should not have written those helper functions; the downside is I had to add "private" sources that aren't savable via the* :c:func:`obs_source_create_private()` *function.
 Just one of the many minor design flaws that can occur during long-term development.)*